tranminhanh1512/CS-330/README.md

 # CS-330 - C++
-This repo is an guideline for learning C++ in Structure and Organization of Programming Language
+This repo is an guideline for learning C++ in Structure and Organization of Programming Language.

 Author: Minh Anh Tran

 ## I. Introduction and Overview of C++